JarvusInnovations/gatekeeper/README.md

 - **Rewrites**: Regex-powered rewrites can be created and managed from the web GUI for any endpoint
 - **Caching**: Duplicate requests are served from memory without hitting the internal API endpoint again if the original response included caching headers.
 Cached responses can be browsed by endpoint
 - **Rate limiting**: Global and per-user rate limits configurable for each endpoint
+- **Bandwidth limiting**: Global bandwidth limits configurable for each endpoint
 - **Key management**: Configure endpoints to require keys, issue keys, and grant keys access to individual or all endpoints with an optional expiration date.
 - **Ban manegement**: Ban a key or an IP permenantly or until a given date
 - **Logging**: Exportable logs record endpoint, path, response code, response time, response size, client IP, and key if provided for every transaction